jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 ]
 )

-By creating a graph of shape descriptions, access control becomes finer than the case of the Type Indexes.
+By creating a graph of shape descriptions, access control using shape trees has a finer granuality compared to Type Indexes.
 Each Subtree can be exposed through its own @http resource and can therefore have its own access control policies.
-The privacy of a user can thus be protected by exposing a shape tree in a fine granularity.
+The privacy of a user can thus be protected by exposing a shape tree in a small documents.

 == Solid Interoperability

-The Solid Interoperability specification is a big specification that essentially ties together the smaller specifications and offers some usage suggestions.
+The Solid Interoperability specification~@bib:solid-application-interop is a big specification that essentially ties together the smaller specifications and offers some usage suggestions.
 It essentially describes how applications should work together to ensure a coherent data ecosystem.

 The specification differentiates social agents (individual, group, or organization) and applications, but considers both to be _agents_.
 Social agents choose to use certain applications and register/ manage them and their access rights in a private document.
 In considers data to be stored in data registries, each indexed using a shape tree, and describes that resource names should be unpredictable.
 The unpredictability is important for the privacy of data owners.
 The specification also describes how one can request access to a resource and a way of storing what access rights have been granted.

 // Do I mention Solid Application Interoperability?
 It describes things like: Don't go too deep into your container structure.
 That's a peculiar claim, since SGV does encourage nesting. -> SGV could be used to generate multiple views though (requires top-level SGV) -> That would result in a view a user sees vs a interop compatible view.